Biological Egoism Nourishment

 So, why don't you try something of that sort the next time you catch a cold.
 Just behave as much as you can as if you were perfectly fine.
 Let all those symptoms be there, but don't succumb to them with your behavior.
 Walk straight, chin up, joke, laugh.
 Don't just mope around feeling sorry for yourself and expecting everyone else around to sympathize with you.

-That's why, folks, pump up that biological egoism in yourselves, be sovereign in your personal space, it belongs only to you and to those billions of cells - each one eager to imitate that resilient, stubborn, opinionated, assertive, courageous - custom-made ego, crowned with your never surrendering spirit.
+That's why, folks, pump up that biological egoism in yourselves, be sovereign in your personal space, it belongs only to you and to those billions of cells---each one eager to imitate that resilient, stubborn, opinionated, assertive, courageous ego, crowned with your never surrendering spirit.